iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.phe.couchto5K 1 reviews"/>
 </p>

+> Can't open it 😕<br> :date: __2021-04-17 10:46:59__

+> Downloaded so many times and followed all instructions to get it work and it fails every single time!
+In addition the settings don't account for new hauwei phones!<br> :date: __2021-04-16 20:13:18__

+> Twice I've down loaded get to end press continue and it freezes<br> :date: __2021-04-13 16:42:45__

 > Utterly unhelpful for building confidence.
 Drops a massive difficulty spike in week five and offers no help for anyone struggling to keep up.
 Will ultimately leave anyone who can't match the pace unmotivated.
 A dismal and disheartening app.<br> :date: __2021-04-12 00:58:42__